 Challenge for global life science company within warehouse management

-A certain globally leading life science company was looking for such a solution.
+A certain globally leading company was looking for such a solution.

 - Their warehouse processes were manually collated, either on paper or in an excel sheet.
 This led to delays in creating and processing jobs on the floor.